liatrio/terraform-change-pr-commenter/README.md

 **Optional** Defaults to `Terraform Plan Changes`

 - Will set the header of the PR comment and/or workflow summary.
+The filename will always be appended to this header.

 ### `comment-footer`